 - Western Washington University – The Whole School Success Partnership (TWSSP)

-The total funding (100 percent federal and 0 percent from other sources) for these two projects is about $1.7 million.
+The total funding (100 percent federal and 0 percent from other sources) for current projects is about $2.4 million.

 The Washington Student Achievement Council requests proposals for professional development partnership grants to help K-12 educators implement the Smarter Balanced interim assessments.
 Partnerships must include: